zaxwebs/project-proposal-ava-demo/README.md

-# Project Proposal Template - Ava
+# Project Proposal Template - Ava - DEMO

 A template for responsive proposals that can be used for web design, development and illustration among many other things.
 Power up your project proposal game with an online proposal.